The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians: Introduction

-The \sc{Guided Local Hamiltonian} problem provides valuable theoretical insights into computational complexity boundaries, though realising the problem in physically realistic and practical scenarios is still a challenge.
-Surprisingly, when the precision required to estimate the ground state energy is polynomially-small and the guiding state has high fidelity with the ground state, the problem remains \clw{BQP}{hard}, rather than becoming classically tractable.
-So far, classical tractability has only been demonstrated under relaxed conditions, such as constant precision and overlap~\cite{GLG22,ZWY24}.
-It is plausible that classical algorithms exist for solving the problem to inverse-polynomial precision under mild assumptions.
+The \sc{Guided Local Hamiltonian} problem provides valuable theoretical insight into computational complexity boundaries, although realising the problem in physically realistic and practical settings remains challenging.
+Surprisingly, when the precision required to estimate the ground-state energy is polynomially-small and the guiding state has high fidelity with the ground state, the problem remains \clw{BQP}{hard}, rather than becoming classically tractable.
+So far, classical tractability has only been demonstrated under relaxed conditions, such as constant precision and overlap~\cite{gharibian2023dequantizing,zhang2024dequantized}.
+It is plausible that classical algorithms exist for solving the problem to inverse-polynomial precision under additional structural or promise assumptions.
 However, the class of Hamiltonians for which this holds is likely narrow and may lack physical relevance.
 Despite similar bottlenecks, studying the guided problem for stoquastic Hamiltonians provides insight into the classical limits of the \sc{Guided Local Hamiltonian} framework.
-Stoquastic Hamiltonians possess features amenable to classical techniques like Markov chains, yet occupy complexity classes that are not fully understood~\cite{AGL21}.
+Stoquastic Hamiltonians possess features amenable to classical techniques like Markov chains, yet occupy complexity classes that are not fully understood~\cite{aharonov2025stoqma}.